BlackForgeOfficial/NSR-AI/DEVELOPER.md

 # This file must be located in your addon's src/main/resources directory.

 # The official name of your addon.
 This should be unique and descriptive.
-# It is displayed in the /ai addon list command.
 name: MySimpleAddon

 # The current version of your addon.
 Follow semantic versioning (e.g., 1.0.0, 1.2-BETA).
-# It is displayed in the /ai addon list command.
 version: 1.0

-# The author(s) of the addon.
-This is displayed in the /ai addon list command.
 author: Gemini

 # A brief description of your addon's functionality.